 - Associate of Arts Degree in Human Services or a related field (or 2 years of completed coursework toward a bachelor’s degree) and two years’ experience working directly with children and families OR

 - Bachelor’s degree and one year of experience working directly with children and families OR

 - Master’s degree and 6 months of experience working directly with children and families.

 - A practicum may be considered as a substitute for one year of paid experience.

-- Ability to demonstrate initiative, discretion, maturity, flexibility, and independent judgment required
+- Ability to lead with initiative, discretion, maturity, flexibility, and independent judgment.